Pagoh

-Pagoh is a suburb in Muar District, Johor, Malaysia.
-Pagoh is accessible via one of the main interchanges on the North–South Expressway, the major expressway on the west coast of Peninsular Malaysia.
+Pagoh (Jawi: ڤاڬوه) is a town in Muar District, Johor, Malaysia.
+Pagoh is situated 25 km from Muar via Johor State Route J32 (Muar–Labis trunk road) and is accessible via one of the main interchanges on the North–South Expressway, the major expressway on the west coast of Peninsular Malaysia.
 There are several federal government institutions in that town, including Institut Kemahiran Belia Negara (IKBN) and Malaysian National Service Nasuha Camp.

 History

-During the Malayan Emergency, British and Commonwealth forces publicly displayed the corpses of pro-independence guerrillas in Pagoh.
+During the Malayan Emergency, British and Commonwealth forces publicly displayed the corpses of communist guerrillas in Pagoh.

 Education

 Primary education is provided by several primary schools in Pagoh.
 One example is SJKC (national type Chinese school) Soon Mong which is approximately 50 years old.
 One of the secondary schools in Pagoh is SMK Sultan Alauddin Riayat Shah I (SARS1), named after the sultan of Malacca who died in Pagoh.

-Pagoh Educational Hub (EduHub Pagoh), the largest public higher education hub area in Malaysia, is being constructed at Bandar Universiti Pagoh, a new well-planned education township in Muar.
+Pagoh Educational Hub (EduHub Pagoh), the largest public higher education hub area in Malaysia, is being constructed at Bandar Universiti Pagoh, a new well-planned education township in Muar, has cemented Pagoh's name as a college town, housing the branch campuses of the International Islamic University of Malaysia and Tun Hussein Onn University of Malaysia and the research centre of University of Technology Malaysia.
 The first phase has been launched in the middle of September 2011.